NxPKG/khulnasoft-docs/content/load-balancing/pools/_index.md

 ## API commands

-The Cloudflare API supports the following commands for pools.
+The Khulnasoft API supports the following commands for pools.
 Examples are given for user-level endpoint but apply to the account-level endpoint as well.

 | Command | Method | Endpoint |
 | --- | --- | --- |